YogiJeogi/ADSR/README.md

 I developed This algorithm for a project.

-actually this could be tested if u have ni module.
+actually this could be tested if u have ni modules that i forget the name.

-I forgot this source code.

-its shame to show this code becouse i developed this program for short time. so its 'Spaghetti'
+Its shame to show this code becouse I developed this program for short time, 12 years ago so its 'Spaghetti'

-anyway i hope this code help u
+Anyway I hope this code could help u to understand signal replication.